lucas-deangelis/arango-mcp-server/notes.md

 Okay, now I'm going to implement the multi-database approach.
 The idea is to go from handling a single database to a whole database server.
 I'd like to add a resource that returns the list of databases, that would be a good start.
-But thinkin about this more I'm not sure exactly how to make the resource, so for now I'll start with a tool that returns all the databases, and maybe info about them.
+But thinking about this more I'm not sure exactly how to make the resource, so for now I'll start with a tool that returns all the databases, and maybe info about them.

+Multi database with connection pool is done.
+Tool that returns all the databases is done.